meereeum/vANNilla-tf/README.md

 (3) Train and save best model, while logging performance

-<sup> Input data must be CSV, with quantitative features and qualitative feature labels.</sup>
+<sup> Input data must be CSV, with quantitative and/or qualitative features and qualitative labels.</sup>

 ```
 $ python train.py